bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 (notice the `a`) permission to execute (notice the `x`) the file.
 If you enter:

-    ls ../smallest
+    ls -l ../smallest

-You will see that the file name is green.
+You will see that the file name is green and the permissions have changed.
 Congratulations, you just created your first shell script!

-# Searching files
+## Searching files

 You can search the contents of a file using the command `grep`.
 The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
-Navigate to the `Bert` directory.
+Navigate to the `bert` directory.
 Every data file in this directory has a line which says "Range".
 The range represents the smallest frequency range that can be discriminated.
-Lets list all of the ranges from the tests that Bert
+Lets list all of the ranges from the tests that bert
 conducted:

     grep Range *